What is SchYPAR?

 Changemaking.
 We should strive to make our schools and communities better.

 Wellness.
-All students should get what they need to become the best version of themselves.
+All students should have access to what they need to become the best version of themselves.